kinnala/scikit-fem/README.md

 - Added: `FacetBasis` constructor now has the keyword argument `side` which allows changing the side of the facet used to calculate the basis function values and gradients
+- Added: `Basis.boundary` method to quickly initialize the corresponding `FacetBasis`
 - Fixed: Improvements to backwards compatibility in `asm`/`assemble` keyword arguments
 - Fixed: Save format issue with meshio 5.3.0+